Jaizzer/HTML-to-dropdown-converter/README.md

 To utilize the module, follow these steps:

+1. Make sure that the JavaScript file you will use for your HTML is of type 'module' so that ES6 module's import/export statement would work.

+    ```html
+    <script src="main.js" type="module" defer></script>
+    ```

-1. Include the module in your JavaScript file:
+2. Include the module in your JavaScript file:

     ```JavaScript
     import { turnToDropDown } from './node_modules/html-to-dropdown-converter/index.js';
     ```

-2. Create your HTML structure in the required format:
+3. Create your HTML structure in the required format:

     ```html
     <div class="drop-down">